The NFL Should Stand Up to Trump on National Anthem Protests

 NFL owners have thrown their support behind Trump.
 Eight owners donated a total of $7.25 million toward his inauguration: Dallas Cowboys owner Jerry Jones, New England Patriots owner Robert Kraft, and New York Jets owner Woody Johnson — whom Trump named ambassador to the United Kingdom — each gave $1 million.
 In return, the President has mocked their product, called for an NFL boycott, and cursed the league's players.
 Their continued silence, after Trump's latest outburst, will sting.
 And speak volumes about their love of the bottom line.

+NFL commissioner Roger Goodell released a statement Saturday morning.
+"Divisive comments like these demonstrate an unfortunate lack of respect for the NFL, our great game and all of our players, and a failure to understand the overwhelming force for good our clubs and players represent in our communities."

 Say what you want about NFL players.
 Their toughness, however, cannot be denied.
 They play a brutal game that causes great pain.
-Now's our chance to see if NFL owners, and commissioner Roger Goodell, have a sliver of their mettle.
+Now's our chance to see if NFL owners have a sliver of their mettle.